 Aside: I went back the following night and was hungover.
 The Mistress I was hanging out with the previous night put me on a leash and walked me around the club on all fours barking and made me kiss the shoes of every woman in the club.
 This was pushing another huge boundary for me, maybe not something to be attempted during a hangover!

 When I got back from Asia, I had a surge of confidence in myself and especially with my kinks.
 I've proactively tried to be more open about it with people.
 I told my best friend (a guy) everything a few months back – about my foot fetish and my desires to be dominated.
 I showed him my toy box and ending up sniffing a pair of my friend's boots (she gave them to me for that reason) in front of him when we were drunk.

 The icing on the cake was that he didn't find any of it strange, I didn't feel embarrassed, and he helped me to understand that there was absolutely nothing to be ashamed of.

 I've started to be as open with my female friends too, and again – most of them think it's interesting.

 I even told everyone at a party one night that I had a foot fetish, and no-one thought it was weird.
-One of the women even gave me a sock to take home!
+One of the women also gave me a sock to take home!

-Caveat: I think you need to be generally self-assured and self-confident to be open like this and you have to spin it in the right way.
-If you lack confidence it may come across as creepy and you can't do this if you're afraid of being judged or put down.
+Caveat: I think you need to be self-assured and self-confident to be open like this and you have to spin it in the right way.
+If you lack confidence, it may come across as creepy, and you can't do this if you're afraid of being judged or put down.